rubyandcoffee/rubyandcoffee/README.md

 👾 My tech stack includes: Ruby on Rails, VueJS, JS, jQuery, MySQL, PostgreSQL, REST APIs, TDD, HTML, CSS/SCSS

-📚 I'm currently learning NodeJS, TypeScript, ReactJS and Docker
+📚 I'm currently learning NodeJS, TypeScript and ReactJS

 💬 For more details, feel free to reach out to me on [LinkedIn](https://linkedin.com/in/alexandra-w-4a216612b)!